 How do I run OpenClaw in remote mode (client connects to a Gateway elsewhere)?

-Set gateway.mode: "remote" and point to a remote WebSocket URL, optionally with a token/password:
+Set gateway.mode: "remote" and point to a remote WebSocket URL, optionally with shared-secret remote credentials:

 {